 The Company, through its wholly-owned subsidiaries, acts as an independent petroleum refiner and marketer of high value transportation fuels in the mid-continental United States.
-In addition, the Company, through its wholly-owned subsidiaries, owns the general partner and 69.8% of the common units of CVR Partners, LP, a publicly-traded partnership which acts as an independent producer and marketer of upgraded nitrogen fertilizer products in North America.
+In addition, the Company, through its wholly-owned subsidiaries, owns the general partner and approximately 70% of the common units of CVR Partners, LP, a publicly-traded partnership which acts as an independent producer and marketer of upgraded nitrogen fertilizer products in North America ("CVR Partners" or the "Partnership").
 The Company's operations include two business segments: the petroleum segment and the nitrogen fertilizer segment.